 The Family Educational Rights and Privacy Act passed in 1974 by the United States Congress relates to accessibility and confidentiality of student records.
-Provisions of the act classify the following as ‘‘directory information’’ that will be released to the public upon request, unless the student has specifically requested that all of the information not be released: name, address, date of birth, fields of study or area of interest, participation in officially organized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received, and most recent previous educational institution attended.
+Provisions of the act classify the following as ‘‘directory information’’ that will be released to the public upon request, unless the student has specifically requested that all of the information not be released: name, mailing address, date of birth, fields of study or area of interest, participation in officially organized activities and sports, weight and height of athletic team members, dates of attendance, degrees and awards received, and most recent previous educational institution attended.

 Students not wishing the dissemination of "directory information" without prior consent must submit a written notice to the Office of Admissions and Records stating which of the above items are not to be released to the general public.
 All other information not listed above that relates directly to the student cannot be released without the student’s written permission.